 Friday 5 October 1866.
 I am now resolved to purchase Clark’s house & by God’s help to build very soon.

 Friday 26 October 1866.
-Had a long consultation with Napier Campbell regarding the house.
+My offer for Sailors home refused, had a long consultation with Napier Campbell regarding the house.
+[The Sailors’ Home is the building now occupied by Digby Chick]

 Thursday 22 November 1866.
 Commenced flitting at 5pm & finished at ¼ 11pm.